 - Using individuals names.
 This is a way to personalize your message.
 Saying “Hi, Joe” or “Hi, Stephanie” lets them know the message is for them and makes the person feel valued.

 - The type of tone.
 Use a friendly tone while you communicate your message.
-Communicating with a friendly tone will make you more attractive and your recipient more receptive.
+Communicating with a warm tone will make you more attractive and your recipient more receptive.

 - Proof everything.
 I REPEAT, proof everything and spend an extra minute to skim through your message.
-Our company uses are great program called Grammarly, which helps us check every email before we push send.
+Our company uses an excellent program called Grammarly, which helps us check every email before we push send.
 Check it out here.

 - Be confident.
 There is nothing better than feeling confident and having that shine through in your message.

 We know written communication will continue to be ever changing.
-So, keeping our messages personal, concise, and readible can help us succeed in our personal and professional life.
+So, keeping our messages personal, concise, and readable can help us succeed in our personal and professional life.